eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/02-tmc-extension-manager.md

 The Kubernetes resources for deploying the TMC extension manager can be found in the file ``extensions/tmc-extension-manager.yaml``.

-To deploy the Kapp controller run:
+To deploy the TMC extensions manager run:

 ```execute-1
 kubectl apply -f extensions/tmc-extension-manager.yaml